Rathaus Gersau. Photo/foto: TES.

 Each canton is subdivided into municipalities.
 The area of a canton is the sum of these municipalities, just as Switzerland is the sum of the twenty-six cantons.

 The cantons are also subdivided into districts that cover several municipalities.
-Unlike the municipalities, the districts are not derived from the Federal Constitution but only from the constitution of the cantons.
+Unlike municipalities, districts are not derived from the Federal Constitution but rather from the cantons’ constitutions.

-The municipalities have a modest place in the Constitution.
+Municipalities have a modest role in the Constitution.
 Only Art.
 50 recognises their existence.
-The cantons have full autonomy in setting up municipalities (Art.
+The cantons have complete autonomy in setting up municipalities (Art.
 50 (1).

-The Confederation considers the municipalities’ autonomy when legislating and making decisions (Art.
+The Confederation considers municipalities’ autonomy when legislating and making decisions (Art.
 50 (2).
-Cities and mountain areas occupy a special place in this respect (Art.
+Cities and mountain areas have a special place in this respect (Art.
 50 (3).

 Organisation and powers

 The organisation of municipalities differs from canton to canton.
-Switzerland has around 2 200 municipalities.
+Switzerland has around 2,200 communes.
 The largest is Zürich (c.
-400 000 inhabitants), and the smallest is Corripo (canton of Tessin) with 20 inhabitants.
+400,000 inhabitants), and the smallest is Corripo (canton of Tessin,) with 20 inhabitants.
 Scuol (canton of Graubünden) is the largest municipality, and Rivaz (Vaud) is the smallest.

-The municipalities do the tasks the cantons do not perform, following the principle of subsidiarity by which the three layers of Swiss constitutional law function: federal, cantonal and municipal (Art.
+The municipalities perform the tasks that cantons do not perform, following the principle of subsidiarity by which the three layers of Swiss constitutional law function: federal, cantonal, and municipal (Art.
 3 and Art.
 50 Federal Constitution).

 In their constitutions, the cantons define their legal personality, government, administration, democratic representation and election system.
 These are the creations of the cantons; as such, they enjoy the autonomy each canton grants them.

 Cantonal courts of law exist for disputes between municipalities and cantons.
-The Supreme Court (Bundesgericht) in Lausanne is the highest appeal body.
+The Supreme Court (Bundesgericht) in Lausanne is the highest body of appeal.

-Local authorities may sometimes refer cases directly to the Supreme Court.
-Cantonal courts, in two instances, adjudicate disputes between citizens and municipalities.
+Local authorities may sometimes refer cases directly to this supreme federal court.In two instances, cantonal courts adjudicate disputes between citizens and municipalities.

 Types of municipalities.

-The resident or political municipality (Einwohnergemeinde or politische Gemeinde) includes all persons in the municipality.
-The territorial element determines the membership of the municipality.
-This municipality plays the most important role in state law.
-All voters exercise their political rights in their municipality’s federal, cantonal and communal affairs (Federal Constitution 39-2/4).
-Citizenship of the municipality is the basis and condition for acquiring citizenship of the canton and, thus, Swiss citizenship (Federal Constitution 37-1).
+The political municipality (Einwohnergemeinde or politische Gemeinde) encompasses all individuals residing within the municipality.
+The territorial element determines the status of the inhabitants.
+This municipality plays the most crucial role in state law.
+All voters exercise their political rights in their municipality’s federal, cantonal, and communal affairs (Federal Constitution, Article 39-2/4).
+Citizenship of the municipality is the basis and condition for acquiring cantonal citizenship and, thus, Swiss citizenship (Federal Constitution, Article 37-1).

-Half of the cantons also have a citizens’ municipality (Bürgergemeinde).
+Half of the cantons are citizens’ municipalities (Bürgergemeinde).
 It comprises all persons holding citizenship of the municipality.
 It is a community of persons.

-All cantons have a church community (Kirchgemeinde) for everyone who is a particular church member.
+All cantons have a church community (Kirchgemeinde) for every member of a specific church.

 The representation of the citizens

-The essential democratic pillars of each municipality are direct democracy and the parliaments elected by the citizens or the assembly of citizens.
+The essential democratic pillars of each municipality are direct democracy and the parliament elected by the citizens or the assembly of citizens.

-Each cantonal constitution is based on the principle of subsidiarity and the final say of the citizens (direct democracy).
+Each cantonal Constitution is based on the principle of subsidiarity and the citizens’ final say (direct democracy).

 The assembly of citizens

-Hand-raising originates from the medieval tradition of direct democracy in the communes or Landsgemeinde.
-It is still the only method in the cantons Glarus and Appenzell Innerrhoden.
+Hand-raising originates from the medieval tradition of direct democracy in the communes, known as Landsgemeinde.
+It is still the only method in the cantons of Glarus and Appenzell Innerrhoden.

-The larger municipalities cannot hold meetings for all citizens but have a representative system in place.
-Everyone has the right to come and to vote, but in practice, as in any association, foundation or political organisation, only a small number of citizens actively participate.
+Larger municipalities cannot hold meetings for all citizens, but instead have a representative system in place.
+Everyone has the right to vote, but in practice, as in any association, foundation, or political organisation, only a few citizens actively participate.

 Moreover, municipal law typically stipulates a secret ballot vote for essential decisions.